 Para traducir este sitio al español, use Google Translate localizado en la parte de abajo.

-This effort builds upon the prior I-11 and Intermountain West Corridor Study (IWCS) completed in 2014, which was a multimodal planning effort led by ADOT and the Nevada Department of Transportation (NDOT), in partnership with FHWA, Federal Railroad Administration (FRA), Maricopa Association of Governments (MAG), Regional Transportation Commission of Southern Nevada (RTC), and other key stakeholders.
+The current ADOT-led Tier 1 EIS builds upon the prior I-11 and Intermountain West Corridor Study (IWCS) completed in 2014, which was a multimodal planning effort that involved ADOT, the Nevada Department of Transportation, Federal Highway Administration, Federal Railroad Administration, Maricopa Association of Governments, Regional Transportation Commission of Southern Nevada, and other key stakeholders.

-For additional information on the previous study, please visit i11study.com/WC-Study.
+For additional information on the IWCS, please visit i11study.com/WC-Study.